-If the CSG Membership Info IE is included in the UE CONTEXT MODIFICATION INDICATION message, the MME shall use the information for CSG membership verification as specified in TS 36.300 [14] and provide the result of the membership verification in the CSG Membership Status IE contained in the UE CONTEXT MODIFICATION CONFIRM message.
+If the CSG Membership Info IE is included in the UE CONTEXT MODIFICATION INDICATION message, the MME shall use the information for CSG membership verification as specified in MFA TS 36.300 [14] and provide the result of the membership verification in the CSG Membership Status IE contained in the UE CONTEXT MODIFICATION CONFIRM message.

 If no CSG Membership Info IE is received in the UE CONTEXT MODIFICATION INDICATION message and the UE was previously configured with resources from a hybrid cell, the MME shall consider that the UE has moved into an open access cell.

-If PLMN Identity IE is received in the CSG Membership Info IE in the UE CONTEXT MODIFICATION INDICATION message, the MME shall use it for CSG membership verification as specified in TS 36.300 [14].
+If PLMN Identity IE is received in the CSG Membership Info IE in the UE CONTEXT MODIFICATION INDICATION message, the MME shall use it for CSG membership verification as specified in MFA TS 36.300 [14].

 8.3.6.3 Unsuccessful Operation